HarvardMapCollection/tutorials/openstreetmap/extract-by-feature/index.md

 ![Screenshot of attribute table of query using building and mall key value pairs](media/8.png)

-7. To save the results as a new data layer you can use in any GIS program, right-click the layer in the layer list, select `Export`.
+7. To save the results as a new data layer, right-click the layer in the layer list, select `Export`.
 Choose `Save features as` and save the data someplace logical, naming the file and selecting `geoJSON` as the filetype.